CerebralBlue/neuralseek-learninglab-web/docs/module1/module1_aws/aws_module1-1/aws_module1-1.md

 ## Create a User

-You will need to have an user account to be able to connect to NeuralSeek.
+You will need to have a user account to be able to connect to NeuralSeek.

 - **(a)** Enter email address into “Add User (Email)” box.
 - **(b)** Click on the "plus" icon to add a user.